Reford Gardens at 60

 Alexander’s plans for the property were grounded by maintaining the historic gardens and buildings on the site.
 But they quickly extended much further, and contemporary architecture has been integral to realizing that vision.
 In 2000, the garden launched the International Garden Festival, one of the first contemporary garden design events in the world.
 Since then, architecture and landscape design luminaries including Claude Cormier, Michael van Valkenburgh, Hal Ingberg, and Atelier le balto have contributed gardens alongside student and emerging professional winners of the annual garden design competition.
-The 25 plots designated for the contemporary gardens, which rotate out periodically, follow a masterplan developed for the site by landscape architects VLAN paysages and architects Atelier in situ, chosen through a 1998 ideas competition.
+The 25 plots designated for the contemporary gardens, which rotate out periodically, follow a masterplan developed for the overall site by landscape architects VLAN paysages and architects Atelier in situ, chosen through a 1998 ideas competition.
 The accompanying visitor’s pavilion, designed by Atelier in situ, garnered a Governor General’s Medal in Architecture in 2006.

 Like establishing deeply rooted plants, the process of developing the site has demanded a gradual cultivation of relationships and financing.
 One piece of the VLAN and Atelier in situ entrance sequence designed 24 years ago—a series of panoramic images about the bioregion that will affix to a long entry wall—is just being completed this summer.